 Take a royals-themed day trip to North Zealand including a tour of Frederiksborg Castle where you can learn about the flamboyant King Christian IV who once lived here, walk through rooms like the Coronation Chapel, and then stroll through the castle’s French Baroque gardens with a guide.

 You also stop for photos outside Fredensborg Castle, the annual summer residence of the Danish royal family.
 This guided day trip is very informative and interesting.
-It departs from City Hall Square in Copenhagen at 10:30 am from May to September and takes about 6.5 hours and can be booked online.
+It departs from City Hall Square in Copenhagen at 10:30 am from May to September and takes about 6.5 hours.
+You can book a reservation online.

 02 of 14